domob-inc/VideoSDK_doc/reporting_api.md

 Add v2 version for reporting(revenue unit change to *1 rather than v1's *1000000) to use v2 version , query URL changed from /api/applications to /api_v2/applications.

 ### v1.0.1
-add hr section support for specify time info.
+Add hr section support for specify time info.

 #### 1.
 | Resource |  Param(s) | Description |